 Me, Myself & IBack to top

 Me Myself & I explored the personal experiences of people with autism at three key stages of life: as children, as young adults and as older adults.
 The exhibition featured a series of large scale pictures created from mixed media including found objects, embroidery, ceramics and paint.

 Me Myself & I is a project funded by The Lottery through their People’s Projects scheme.
 Artistic Spectrum, a not for profit organization based in Thorne, South Yorkshire, won a public vote for the funding to work with adults and children with Autism.
 The sessions have been run at their ArtSpace in Thorne, and at outreach sessions across the Borough of Doncaster.

 AniMotionBack to top

-An exhibition which celebrated the diverse world of animation.
-This exhibition made it’s debut at The Point in July 2015 and gave visitors the chance to meet Morph, see their faces come to life and fly around with wings or turn their friends into skeleton avatars.
-The use of 3D zoetropes, computer generated images and virtual reality headsets made this an interactive exhibition that everyone could enjoy.
+An exhibition that celebrated the diverse world of animation.
+This exhibition made its debut at The Point in July 2015 and gave visitors the chance to meet Morph, see their faces come to life and fly around with wings or turn their friends into skeleton avatars.
+The use of 3D zoetropes, computer-generated images and virtual reality headsets made this an interactive exhibition that everyone could enjoy.